Pongpisit-Thanasutives/shap-select/README.md

 * A single intuitive hyperparameter for feature selection: statistical significance
 * Bonferroni correction for multiclass classification
 * Address collinearity of (Shapley value) features by repeated (linear/logistic) regression
+* This fork adds support for linear models.

 ## Usage
 ```python